fisher-alice/johnny-five-wiki/JY-MCU-Bluetooth-Serial-Port-Module-Notes.md

 ```

+If you are having troubles uploading the firmata firmware to the device, make sure that nothing is connected to pins 0 and 1 when uploading as this can interfere with the upload process.

 More information about the AT commands which the module will respond to, can be found at the following links:

 [http://byron76.blogspot.com/2011/09/one-board-several-firmwares.html](http://byron76.blogspot.com/2011/09/one-board-several-firmwares.html)